 Title to equipment and supplies acquired by a for-profit organization as a grantee or subcontractor under a grant awarded by the agencies participating in this solicitation, shall vest, upon acquisition, in the grantee or subcontractor, respectively.
 Final disposition of equipment acquired with Federal funds by for-profit grantees is covered under 45 C.F.R.
-72.13(g).
+74.34.